segmentrouting/srv6-labs/sonic-vs/README.md

 lo                     127.0.0.1/16         up/up         N/A             N/A
 admin@sonic:~$
 ```
+### Configure sonic node

-3. ssh to the management IP and scp the config files to the sonic instance.
+1. ssh to the management IP and scp the config files to the sonic instance.
 Example:
 ```
 scp brmcdoug@192.168.122.1:/home/brmcdoug/sonic-vs/config-unnumbered/sonic01/* .
 ```